AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Implementation and Hardware Cost

+\hj{\tech keeps the PLL and FIVR powered on in C6A/C6AE states.
+Next we describe only the power overhead of the PLL and FIVR as there is no additional performance or area overhead as compared to the baseline.}

-Finally, we estimate the C6A idle power needed by \tech to keep the PLL on and locked during sleep while accounting for voltage regulator inefficiencies.
-The Skylake core uses an all-digital phase-locked loop (ADPLL) and a fully integrated voltage regulator (FIVR)~\cite{fayneh20164,Skylake_die_server}.
-The ADPLL consumes $7$mW (fixed across core voltage/frequency~\cite{fayneh20164}).
-The FIVR presents dynamic efficiency loss due to conduction and switching inefficiency~\cite{lakkas2016mosfet}, and static efficiency loss, due to power consumption of the control and feedback circuits~\cite{lakkas2016mosfet,haj2020flexwatts,nalamalpu2015broadwell}.
-The static loss still applies when the output of the FIVR is \textit{$0V$}.
+\textbf{\hyy{Power overhead.}} We estimate the C6A idle power needed by \tech to keep the PLL on and locked while accounting for voltage regulator inefficiencies.
+The Skylake core uses an ADPLL and a FIVR~\cite{fayneh20164,Skylake_die_server}.
+The ADPLL consumes $7$mW (fixed across core voltage/frequency \jk{levels}~\cite{fayneh20164}).
+The FIVR presents dynamic efficiency loss due to conduction and switching inefficiency~\cite{lakkas2016mosfet}, and static efficiency loss due to power consumption of the control and feedback circuits~\cite{lakkas2016mosfet,haj2020flexwatts,nalamalpu2015broadwell}.
+The static loss still applies when the FIVR output is \textit{$0V$}.
 The FIVR static loss accounts for ${\sim}100$mW per core~\cite{haj2019comprehensive,haj2020flexwatts,asyabi2020peafowl}.
 The FIVR efficiency at light load is about $80\%$ (excluding the static power looses)~\cite{haj2020flexwatts,haj2019comprehensive,radhakrishnan2021power}.